RavimalRanathunga/Jac_Example_Team_Nova/README.md

 ### 3. Install Jac Language

-With your virtual environment activated, install Jac using pip:
+With your virtual environment activated, install Jac and dependencies using pip:

 ```
-pip install jac
+pip install -r requirements.txt
 ```

 ---